go101/immutable-value-proposal/README.md

 The `refect.Value` type shoud have an **_fixed_** property, and the result of an `Elem` method call should inherit the **_fixed_** property from the receiver argument.
 More about reflection.
-For all deails on reflection, please read the following reflection section.
+For all details on reflection, please read the following reflection section.

 ### Usage examples